 Tony Hawk’s Pro Skater 4 changed the super successful franchise for the better.
 In previous entries, you had a set amount of time to complete objectives in a contained level.
 In THPS4, you were unleashed into a much larger set of levels, free to roam as you please, picking up challenges from fellow skaters on the map at your convenience.
 The change fundamentally altered how the experience played.

-What happened to all the extreme sports games?
+Extreme sports games may not have been as popular as they once were, but these games were (and are) still plenty of fun to dust off and play.
 Just like THPS, EA’s SSX series fell by the wayside after enjoying a good run in the PS2 era.
 The third entry in the franchise, SSX 3, was by far the best.
 SSX 3 moved the snowboarding sim to an open world, giving players the freedom to roam similar to THPS4.